BgeeDB/bgee-unil/src/markdown/support/sparql-tutorial/sparql-tutorial.md

 ![](../img/doc/sparql-tutorial/q08-a.png#tutoimgborder)

-The [Q08-a](#q08-a) query can be further simplified by removing the statements about species because an Ensembl gene identifier is always associated to a unique species, hence, by stating `ensembl:ENSG00000130208`, we are already referring to a human gene.
+The [Q08-a](#q08-a) query can be further simplified by removing the statements about species because an Ensembl gene identifier is always associated with a unique species, hence, by stating `ensembl:ENSG00000130208`, we are already referring to a human gene.
 This simplified version is shown in [Q08-b](#q08-b) query.

 #### Q08-b:
 > *Question*: What are the anatomical entities where the human gene "APOC1" is expressed at the post-juvenile stage along with its expression score independently of the strain, sex, and cell type?